ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+SELECT POETRY, ? o ?
+BUILDING ON THE
 SAND. . &#x27;Tis well to woo, &#x27;tis well to
 wed ; For so the world has done, Since
 .myrtles grew, and roses blew, And